 Paper money comes in many denominations, which allows you to carry large amounts of legal tender without having to move large, bulky forms of money.
 It takes up little space and is widely recognized as a note of value that can be traded for any goods or services.
 Five $1 bills take up as much space as five $20 bills, so it is an easily fungible and convertible form of money, unlike gold or any other asset.

-Advantage: Can Be Created At Will
+Advantage: Created at Will

 Unlike any other store of wealth, paper money can be printed at will by the Bureau of Engraving and Printing.
 If there is a need, such as in times of a national emergency or monetary deflation, the bureau can print and release as many bills as needed to resupply the population with paper money.